• Blog

-Why Emotional Walls do more Damage than Good
+Why Emotional Walls Do More Damage than Good

-This post was written by Rhonda Wasserman
+Written by Rhonda Wasserman

 We build up emotional walls because of things that may have happened to us in our childhood.
 Perhaps you grew up in a home where it was not ok to share your feelings or emotions.
 Your feelings were not validated by anyone in your home.
 Because of this, you learned how to manage and keep your feelings and emotions to yourself.
 These painful events get reinforced as time goes by.
 As you began to build your wall, you may have felt very vulnerable and needed to stop the vulnerability.
 Therefore, not realizing that vulnerability helps us develop deep loving relationships.